 Here’s where the budgeting trick comes in.
-With the help of an online budgeting tool like Mint.com, I set my projected monthly income based on receiving two paychecks a month and nothing else.
+With the help of an online budgeting tool, I set my projected monthly income based on receiving two paychecks a month and nothing else.

-Because those 3-paycheck months only come twice a year, I treat those checks like bonus money!
+Because those three-paycheck months only come twice a year, I treat those checks like bonus money!

 Need some ideas?
-When I was paying off my $86,000 mortgage in two years, I would use those “extra” paychecks to reduce the principal balance.
+When I was working to pay off my mortgage early, I would use those “extra” paychecks to reduce the loan’s principal balance.

 But you could use that money to reach other financial goals as well: